The 3 Classes of Office Buildings: What Do They Really Mean?

 Although not perfect, we need a ranking system

 The building classification system varies significantly between markets.
 For example, a Class A office building in Omaha won’t be comparable to a Class A building in downtown Los Angeles.
 That’s why it’s important that buildings be viewed in the context of their specific markets.
-However, that’s not an exact formula either, because classifications even vary within a city itself -- from submarket to submarket and downtown to the suburbs.
+However, that’s not an exact formula either, because classifications even vary within a city itself — from submarket to submarket and downtown to the suburbs.

 “I lease a couple of suburban buildings considered Class A in a small submarket, but if you stuck them in a bigger Houston submarket they would probably be Class B buildings,” Davidson said.
-“Also, there might be a little boutique building that’s just knock your socks off, but it’s only 20,000 square feet and doesn’t have the same amenities as a 1-million-square-foot office tower.”
+“Also, there might be a little boutique building that’s just knock-your-socks-off, but it’s only 20,000 square feet and doesn’t have the same amenities as a 1-million-square-foot office tower.”

-Consensus is that even a loosely designated classification system helps brokers, landlords, investors, and tenants compare buildings that compete for similar types of users.
+The consensus is that even a loosely designated classification system helps brokers, landlords, investors, and tenants compare buildings that compete for similar types of users.